brunyuriy/crystalvc/README.txt

 ConflictClient

+To run ConflictClient:  java -jar crystal.jar

-For documentation, see webpage/index.html .
+For user documentation:  see webpage/index.html .

-To Launch:

-java -jar crystal.jar

-(or, when building from the repository via "ant clean jar":  java -jar builds/crystal_latest.jar)
+For design documentation:  see design.txt.